nbfc-linux/nbfc-linux/README.md

 To check if your laptop is supported, use the [Configuration Search](https://nbfc-linux.github.io/configs/).

+If you want to write a configuration for your laptop model, see [Configuration HowTo](https://nbfc-linux.github.io/creating-config/).

 If you find my work helpful, you can show your appreciation by [buying me a coffee](https://paypal.me/BenjaminAbendroth).

 Table of Contents